-An external hard drive or USB drive can be a good way to avoid paying for a premium version of iCloud or Google Storage.
-Sure, it’s only a few dollars, but $2.99 can be better spent on a nice cup of coffee to start the day.
+An external hard drive or USB drive can be an excellent way to avoid paying for a premium version of iCloud or Google Storage.
+If you do elect to go with premium versions, here’s what you can expect to pay:

 All Google accounts come with 15GB of free storage.
 If you want more space, you can upgrade with a Google One subscription.